 Every Cloud Has A Silver Lining

-With all that said, Yellowstone covered in snow is a magical place.
+With all that said, Yellowstone covered in snow is a truly magical place.
 We felt fortunate to see both sun and snow in the park.

-This meant mornings and evenings dangerously cold to be out taking photographs – but we had full ski gear on and didn’t have to share the photography dance floor with dozens of others.
+This meant mornings and evenings were dangerously cold to be out taking photographs but we had full ski gear on.
+And at least we didn’t have to share the photography dance floor with dozens of others!

-- If Tower-Roosevelt (Tower Falls, Mt Washburn) are open when you arrive and the forecast looks ominous, prioritize this area – road reopens May 2022.
+Hiking trails may close without much warning.
+If Tower-Roosevelt (Tower Falls and Mt Washburn) is open when you arrive and the forecast looks ominous, prioritize this area.

-- Keep a close eye on live Yellowstone weather reports in the days leading up to your visit and each day you are in the park.
+Have a backup plan in case roads in or out close unexpectedly.
+Keep a close eye on live Yellowstone weather reports in the days leading up to your visit and each day you are in the park.